Islam in Sweden

-Islam in Sweden refers to the practice of Islam in Sweden, as well as historical ties between Sweden and the Islamic world.
-Viking contact with Islam dates back to the 7th–10th centuries, when the Vikings traded with Muslims during the Islamic Golden Age.
-Since the late 1960s and more recently, immigration from predominantly Muslim countries has impacted the demographics of religion in Sweden, and has been the main driver of the spread of Islam in the country.
+Swedish contact with the Muslim world dates back to the 7th–10th centuries, when the Vikings traded with Muslims during the Islamic Golden Age.
+Since the late 1960s and more recently, Muslim immigration from the Middle East, Balkans and Horn of Africa has impacted the demographics of religion in Sweden, and has been the main driver of the spread of Islam in the country.
+Islam in Sweden increased at most as a result of high refugee influxes, notably during the Yugoslav Wars and the Somali Civil War in the 1990s, Iraq War in the 2000s and Syrian civil war in the 2010s.

 The Muslim community in Sweden hails from numerous countries, making it a complex and heterogeneous population.
 According to a 2019 report from the Swedish Agency for Support to Faith Communities, there were 200,445 Muslims in Sweden who practiced their religion regularly; this count came from those registered with Islamic congregations.
-Population increases between 2004 and 2012 have been attributed to immigrants from Iraq, Somalia, and Afghanistan.
 The US Department of State's Sweden 2014 International Religious Freedom Report set the 2014 figure of Muslims in Sweden at around 600,000 people, 6% of the total Swedish population.
-A 2017 Pew Research report documents Sweden's Muslim population at 810,000 people, 8.1% of Sweden's total population of 10 million people.
+There are no official statistics on how the Swedish population identifies religiously, so it is not possible to know how many people actually identify as Muslims.
+Estimates suggest that around 8% of the population—approximately 800,000 people—have a Muslim background in Sweden as of 2017.
+However, this figure has not been verified, and the source, the Pew Research Center (an American think tank), has been shown to be inaccurate in the past.

 History

 Pre-Islamic Arabic coins originating from the Middle East have been found at Iron Age burial sites.
 Archaeological findings have also shown Viking contact with Islam dating back to the 7th–10th centuries, when the Vikings seem to have been trading with the medieval Islamic world, among others.

 The Swedish census in 1930 listed 15 people as belonging to the group "Muslims and other Asian faiths".
 Although the number of Muslims themselves are not known, one estimate suggests a maximum of 11 but could have been as low as 2.

 In modern Sweden, the first registered Muslim groups were Finnish Tatars who emigrated from Finland and Estonia in the 1940s.
-Islam began to have a noticeable presence in Sweden with immigration from the Middle East beginning in the 1970s.
-Further waves of immigrants came to Sweden from the former Yugoslav republics, and more recently from Somalia.
+Islam began to have a noticeable presence in Sweden with immigration from the Middle East and Turkey beginning in the 1970s.
+Further waves of immigrants came to Sweden from the former Yugoslav republics, and more recently from Somalia and Syria.